When the sled prosthesis fails: Everything about switching to a total knee replacement

 Specialized centers for knee arthroplasty have a comprehensive understanding of the individual needs and challenges that come with prosthesis replacement.
 They not only offer excellent surgical expertise but also patient-oriented care that provides security before, during, and after the operation.

-Conclusion: Those who entrust themselves to a specialized expert early on benefit from precise diagnoses, tailored treatment strategies, and the best chances for a complication-free recovery.
+Conclusion: Those who entrust themselves early to a specialized expert benefit from precise diagnoses, tailor-made treatment strategies, and the best chances for a complication-free recovery.

 06131-8900163